 Not all caregivers experience depression, anxiety or feelings of inadequacy, but for those who do, learning how to understand and address those feelings is one of the greatest benefits of counseling.
 The National Institute on Aging suggests that caregivers find someone they can talk with and truly vent to without judgment.
 Being able to confide in someone often helps to head off feelings of isolation and powerlessness in overwhelmed caregivers.
 Those who receive regular emotional support are better equipped to prevent burnout, handle difficult care decisions and balance their own needs with those of their loved ones.

-Caregiver Counseling Options and Opportunities
+Therapy for Caregivers: Options and Opportunities

 If you decide that talking with a professional is the way to go, check with your health insurance company for a list of providers that are covered under your plan.
-For those who cannot afford counseling, talking with an understanding friend or family member and joining a support group are two free ways of getting vital encouragement, information and advice.
+For those who cannot afford counseling, talking with an understanding friend or family member and joining a support group are two free ways of receiving vital encouragement, information and advice.
 Mental health services are also available on a sliding fee scale through government-funded community health centers.
 Contact your local Area Agency on Aging to learn about additional resources in your community that can help you care for your loved one and yourself.